 - Session dedicated to beginners / SHS specialization, 23 June 2020, 13h30-17h30.Full session.

 - Advanced session (prior knowledge of the Horizon 2020 programme essential): 29 June 2020, 13h30-17h30 and 7 July 2020, 13h30-17h30.
 Registration: Full session for June but there are still places available for the July session: Register here.

 - The European Research and Innovation Programme: Towards Horizon Europe and the procedures for submitting collaborative projects (2 days).

-To enable AMU staff to familiarise themselves with the tools and the European research and innovation programme - H2020 then Horizon Europe - in order to strengthen their participation in this programme - To get to know the future Horizon Europe framework programme and the tools put in place by the EC and to familiarise themselves with the organisation and services put in place at AMU to strengthen participation in the programmes .
+Enable AMU staff to become familiar with the tools and the European research and innovation programme - H2020 then Horizon Europe - in order to strengthen their participation in this programme - Get to know the future Horizon Europe framework programme and the tools put in place by the EC and familiarise themselves with the organisation and services set up at AMU to strengthen participation in the programmes .
 12 hour(s) over 2 day(s).

 Training awaiting reprogramming.